-As of January 2016, each GF CMO will conduct eight (8) PIPs.
+As of January 2016, each GF CMO will individually conduct four (4) PIPs and collaborate on one Bright Futures PIP with the GA Chapter of the American Academy of Pediatrics.
+Eight (8) improvement topic areas will be focused on throughout 2016.
 The GF 360° program will conduct three (3) PIPs.
 All CMOs will use the rapid cycle PIP methodology and follow the guidance provided in the PIP companion guide prepared by the DCH contracted EQRO.
 The broad topic areas for these PIPs include Member Satisfaction, Provider Satisfaction, Bright Futures Periodicity Schedule, Avoidable ER Use, Appropriate Use of ADHD Medications, Diabetes Care, Postpartum Care and Annual Dental Visit.